 - The whole history of western civilization is testimony to the difficulties implicated in the attempt to “change our models and metaphors”.
 In the first place, since identity is established and exercised through “models and metaphors”, such change inherently involves identity-loss.
 Second, between “models and metaphors” there are no “models and metaphors” giving orientation.
 Such change is necessarily blind.
 Third, recognition of a model or metaphor that provides ground and understanding is itself dependent on some model or metaphor.
 In sum, the way of ‘ascent from the maelstrom’ is the most difficult question human beings face or, far more usually, refuse to face. ↩

 - McLuhan seems to have felt that owning up to the difficulties he himself had gone through would put people off from the process he was recommending.
-So it was “relatively simple”.
-But this idea has proved to be fruitless. ↩
+So it was said to be “relatively simple”.
+But this idea has proved to be off-putting, misdirecting and fruitless. ↩

 - Von Humboldt is quoted by McLuhan here from Ernst Cassirer, Language and Myth, p.
 9. The question for humans is not to find an escape from ‘magic circles’, but to find escape in the ‘magic circle’ of collective investigation. ↩

 - With an “escape (from) the swift” a break in time is prescribed or, at least, seen to exist.
 And a break in time implicates another time or times in that breakage.
 Indeed, the existing plurality of times is one of the fundamental tenets of McLuhan’s work: “We can correct the bias of the present time only by coming to know it is a time, not the time.”
 But the unitemporal or Gutenbergian environment of ‘research’ into his work is constitutionally unable to grasp this.
 A “quantum leap” is required to perceive this alternate possibility and this is not wagered.
 So we remain, as Beckett has it, a dog chained to its vomit. ↩